-When you use spot colors and transparency in Adobe Illustrator CS3 and later and CS2, Illustrator may need to manipulate file content to maintain the appearance of artwork in PostScript and other transparency flattening processes.
-When Illustrator manipulates content during the flattening process, spot colors involved in specific transparency scenarios may require conversion to process colors.
+When you use spot colors and transparency, Illustrator sometimes manipulates file content to maintain the appearance of artwork in PostScript and other transparency flattening processes.
+When Illustrator manipulates content during the flattening process, spot colors involved in specific transparency scenarios sometimes require conversion to process colors.
 While these cases are less and less common with each successive version of Illustrator, the following items address the remaining limitations to spot color preservation when interacting with transparency in Illustrator CS3 and later and CS2.

-Be aware that the Preserve Spot Colors When Possible check box (CS2) or the Preserve Spot Colors check box (CS3 and later) in the Raster Effects Settings dialog box is not selected by default when you open Illustrator files created in versions earlier than CS2.
-This setting ensures that the printing behavior of these files is consistent with that of earlier versions of Illustrator.
-The selection made in the Preserve Spot Colors When Possible check box in Illustrator CS2 files will be maintained when the files are reopened in Illustrator CS2 or later.
+The Preserve Spot Colors When Possible check box (CS2) or the Preserve Spot Colors check box (CS3 and later) in the Raster Effects Settings dialog box is not selected by default when you open Illustrator files created in versions earlier than CS2.
+This setting ensures that the printing behavior of these files is consistent with earlier versions of Illustrator.
+The selection in the Preserve Spot Colors When Possible check box in Illustrator CS2 files is maintained when the files are reopened.

 Illustrator CS3 and later and CS2 (or Cs2 and later) preserves spot-color-to-spot-color gradients and spot-color-to-process-color gradients in both opaque and transparent scenarios.
 To print and export spot colors in gradient scenarios, select Preserve Overprints and Spot Colors in the Object > Flatten Transparency dialog box.

-In Illustrator CS2, when a gradient mesh contains more than one spot color, or a process color and a spot color, Illustrator will convert the mesh to the document's process color space.
-Illustrator CS3 and later will retain the spot color in both of the preceding gradient mesh scenarios.
+In Illustrator CS2, when a gradient mesh contains more than one spot color, or a process color and a spot color, Illustrator converts the mesh to the document's process color space.
+Illustrator CS3 and later retain the spot color in both of the preceding gradient mesh scenarios.

 When you create a blend between two different spot color objects, Illustrator converts all of the intermediate steps to the document's process color space.

 In Illustrator CS2, the Object > Rasterize command allows you to convert all spot colors to the document's process color space, grayscale, or bitmap.
-Spot colors will not be preserved when rasterized.
+Spot colors aren't preserved when rasterized.
 The Effects > Rasterize command is subject to the Effect limitations explained in Raster Effects (above) and will "Preserve Spot Colors When Possible" when you select this option in the Raster Effects Settings dialog box.

 Illustrator CS3 and later allows you to retain spot colors when using both the Object > Rasterize and Effects >Rasterize command by selecting the Preserve Spot Colors option in the Object > Rasterize dialog box and the Effects > Document Raster Effects Settings dialog box respectively.

 Illustrator CS3 and later and CS2 preserves spot colors in grayscale raster objects when the spot color has been applied in Illustrator.
-Spot colors in all other raster format files wether linked or embedded will either be converted to process colors or ignored when you use the Live Trace command.
+Spot colors in all other raster format files, whether linked or embedded, are converted to process colors or ignored when you use the Live Trace command.

 When you apply any SVG Filter in Illustrator CS2, spot colors are converted to the document's process color space.

 - PSD Duotone: You can't link or embed PSD Duotone in Illustrator CS2.
 These actions cause an error message and the Place function fails with no result.
-You can succesfully link and embed PSD Duotone files in Illustrator CS3 and the spot colors will be retained.
+You can successfully link and embed PSD Duotone files in Illustrator CS3 and the spot colors are retained.

-Illustrator CS2 through CS3 (CS2 and later). preserves spot colors that interact with alpha channel transparency (for example, opacity masks, live raster effects, and transparent images).
+Illustrator CS2 and later preserve spot colors that interact with alpha channel transparency (for example, opacity masks, live raster effects, and transparent images).
 Earlier versions of Illustrator convert spot colors to process colors in these scenarios.